trytouca/trytouca/README.md

 ```

 Now if we make changes to our workflow under test, we can rerun this test and
-rely on Touca to check if our changes affected the behavior or performance of
+rely on Touca to check if our changes affect the behavior or performance of our
-our software.
+software.

 Unlike integration tests, we are not bound to the output of our workflow.
 We can
 capture any number of data points and from anywhere within our code.
 This is